The history of the parish and the recent history of the Church are reflected in the stained glass windows of St. Alphonsus Church.

 Thomas and Sarah Brassell

 The Virgin Mary is the “fair olive” recalled in the scriptures (Sirach 24:14).
 In the Bible the olive tree is a symbol of heavenly blessings, prosperity, spiritual excellence, as well as fruitfulness of good works.
 This symbolism applied to Mary is a sign of faithful and loving dedication to the Lord but also a symbol of Mary’s strength, intercessory power and mercy.
-The medal of Our Lady of Olives originates from a wooden statue of Our Lady which survived the destruction of the Church of Murat (Cantal, France) caused by lightning.
+The medal of Our Lady of Olives originates from a wooden statue of Our Lady that survived the destruction of the Church of Murat (Cantal, France) in a fire caused by lightning.
 This event occurred in 1493 and is the beginning of the devotion to Our Lady of Olives.
 The people who carry the medallion of Our Lady of Olives are protected from lightning wherever they may be during a storm.
 A shrine to Our Lady of Olives is located by the church’s entrance driveway along with a shrine to St. Alphonsus and other saints.

 Earl and Rose Shenot Family

 After settling in Nazareth with Mary and Jesus, St. Joseph lived the simple and uneventful life of a humble and faithful Jew, supporting himself and his family by his work.
-The only noteworthy incident recorded by the Gospel during this time is the loss of, and anxious quest for, Jesus, then twelve years of old, when He had strayed during the yearly pilgrimage to Jerusalem.
+The only noteworthy incident recorded by the Gospel during this time is the loss of, and anxious quest for, Jesus, then 12 years old, when He had strayed during the yearly pilgrimage to Jerusalem.
 Sacred Scripture says little of Joseph and does not record even one word spoken by him.
 And yet, even without words, Joseph the carpenter shows the depth of his faith and greatness.
 The feast of St. Joseph is celebrated on March 19, and the feast of St. Joseph the Worker is celebrated on May 1.
 See also window O4.

 John and Emma Huch